Preface

 Now love is the movement towards what is good (desirable).
 Love is the fundamental act of the will – that is to say, the will is blind of itself and cannot but move towards what the mind has decided is good.
 But because God must always know the perfect good due to omniscience, He must always will the perfect good, which is perfect love.
 God is simple, so He is one with His will.
 He is thus pure love (14).

-But if God is omnibenevolent love, why does evil exist?
+But if God is omnibenevolent love, how does evil exist?
 Well, some preface: only God can be perfect, for all other beings, as a matter of logical necessity, must at least have the imperfection of contingency.
 So, all created things have perfections and imperfections.
 A man’s movement is more perfect than a rock because he can self-propel.
-A man without a limp moves more perfectly than one with a limp.
-And a very fast man more than a very slow one.
-A man who could fly would be even more perfect, and so on ad infinitum.
-So we can see that imperfection (lack) and evil (deprivation) are not “created;” they are just the absence of certain perfections.
+A spry man moves more perfectly than a heavyset man.
+One who could fly would be even more perfect, and so on ad infinitum.
+So we can see that imperfection (lack) is not “created”; it is just the absence of certain perfections.

 Conclusion